 The IRB will let you know how often they would like to see an update or continuing review of your study.
-An update will be required on at least an annual basis Pearl IRB will send you a timeline for the submission of materials back to Pearl IRB for review.
+For most studies, an update will be required on at least an annual basis Pearl IRB will send you a timeline for the submission of materials back to Pearl IRB for review.
 It is important that you keep the IRB current on any protocol changes, deviations, or unanticipated problems.
 Even if you have stopped the research; we need to know.

-To submit a continuing review, complete the "Continuing Review Form" (found at http://www.pearlirb.com/resources/forms), attach all requested documents, have the forms signed by the individuals listed in the form, and provide the documents to the IRB Office.
+To submit a continuing review, complete the section found on the Mentor study page, attach all requested documents, and have the submission signed by the investigator listed in the form.
 Maintain electronic copies of all information submitted to the IRB in case revisions are required.

-If the continuing review involves modifications to previously approved research, submit those modifications as a separate amendment request.
+If the continuing review involves modifications to previously approved research, submit those modifications as well.